CiscoDevNet/terraform-provider-cml2/README.md

 - features (additional resources, ...)

 > [!NOTE]
-> The provider needs CML 2.4 or newer.
+> The provider needs CML 2.9 or newer.
 This is due to some additional API
-> capabilities which were introduced with 2.4.0.
-Older versions are blocked
+> capabilities which were introduced with 2.9 and due to changes introduced
-> within by the `gocmlclient`.
+> with the new `gocmlclient` >=0.2.0.
+Older versions are blocked by the
+> `gocmlclient`.
+If you need support for older versions then it is recommended
+> to use version 0.8.5 or earlier.

 The current implementation provides:

 - Resources and a data sources (`internal/provider/`),
+  - resource `cml2_annotation` to create, update and destroy lab annotations
   - resource `cml2_lab` to create, update and destroy labs
   - resource `cml2_node` to create, update and destroy nodes in a lab
   - resource `cml2_link` to create, update and destroy links between nodes in a lab